 In November of every year the neon lights of Seoul’s skyscrapers are enhanced by a staggeringly huge lantern display which stretches throughout the city.
-Over 30,000 lanterns are included in this visual spectacle, which celebrates the Korean capital’s history as the seat of the royal family, as well as the rich panorama of tradition and culture which is evident throughout the city.
-The lanterns, which can be as large as houses, brighten up the Cheonggyecheon district and are combined with a range of public displays and performances.
+Over 30,000 lanterns are included in this visual spectacle, which celebrates the Korean capital’s history as the seat of the royal family, as well as the rich panorama of tradition and culture that is evident throughout the city.
+The lanterns, which can be as large as houses, brighten up the Cheonggyecheon district and are accompanied by a range of public displays and performances.

 Film | Asiana International Short Film Festival

 The South Korean film industry is one of the most celebrated in East Asia, with a host of big name directors who have garnered international acclaim for their distinctive works.
 The Asiana International Short Film Festival celebrates this success, whilst also fostering a new generation of cinematic talents.
 It welcomes short films from all over the world to its competition, and this year has already received 3,959 films from 104 countries, proving that there is an abundance of young talent trying their hand at short films throughout the country and around the world.

 6 – 9 November 2013

 Korea’s top trade show, Food Week Korea 2013 offers an incredible introduction to the food industry in Korea, as well as bringing culinary stars from throughout the world to Seoul.
 The 2013 edition of Food Week Korea includes eight separate food shows: International Food Fair; Premium Agriculture, Fisheries & Livestock Fair; Rice & Fermented Food Fair; Hotel & Restaurant Fair; Seoul Cooking Show and Wine & Spirits Show.
 As if that wasn’t enough, there is also a Craft Beer Festival running alongside Food Week.